mariorandrade/gatsby-netlify-cms/src/pages/blog/2020-01-12-learn-to-enjoy-the-journey.md

 So the next time someone asks you what do you want in life instead of saying you want the destination, consider embracing the journey.

-"I want a life that teaches me to be better, stronger and wiser so me and my family can learn, evolve prosper together."
+### "*I want a life that teaches me to be better, stronger and wiser so me and the people around me can learn, evolve and prosper together.*"